Analysis: Racial inequity in who takes career, tech courses | Federal News Network

 Shirlaurence Fair, CTE director for Clarksdale school district, said it’s hard not to envy other districts that offer a dozen or more career-technical programs.
 “We would like to be able to offer welding or engineering and manufacturing next year,” Fair said.
 “It’s just a struggle to get the teacher.”

-In contrast, courses in at least 10 career pathways are taught in each of the high schools in the Madison County district.
-The 13,000-student district, located in suburban Jackson, Mississippi, is in the most affluent county in the state and has a student body that is about 50% white and 40% Black.
+Starting teacher salaries are low in Mississippi, especially compared with what people can make in the private sector, and it can be a challenge to get teachers certified.

-“We can find teachers who are highly trained and highly skilled to teach all of the subjects that we offer,” said Blaise King, director of career and technical education for the Madison County school district.
+In contrast, the Madison County district, in the most affluent area of the state, has the money to hire experienced faculty with a background in technical fields.
+“We can find teachers who are highly trained and highly skilled to teach all of the subjects that we offer,” said Blaise King, director of career and technical education for the 13,000-student district in suburban Jackson, Mississippi.

+Each of the high schools in the district, which is about 50% white and 40% Black, offers courses in at least 10 career pathways.
+Two have a four-year engineering program and the district’s career-technical center has a two-year program in engineering.
+The center also offers courses in health care, automotive technology, construction, teaching, digital media, and simulation and design.

+Ricardo Romanillos, director of professional learning for the National Alliance for Partnerships in Equity, has advocated for greater transparency around access to career and technical education.
+“A lot of what we’re confronting in education is an unspoken idea that the system treats all students equally,” he said.
+“We know that it doesn’t.”

 Copyright © 2020 .
 All rights reserved.
 This website is not intended for users located within the European Economic Area.